Statewide Poster, Poetry and Prose Contest

 The top twelve entries will be displayed on the Illinois EPA website providing recognition for the winning entries as well as promoting the program.
 Each participating student whose work meets the guidelines and requirements will receive a certificate.
 Finalists will receive a certificate, a ribbon, and an invitation to the awards ceremony in Springfield (subject to change).

-To participate in the contest, you will need the participation packet that contains the rules and necessary forms that need to be filled out.
-Please read the timetable below and note important dates and deadlines.
+To participate in the contest, you will need the participation packet that contains the rules and necessary forms that need to be included with each entry.
+Please see below for more information.

 Contest Materials: